 Methanol (also known as Methyl Alcohol, Wood Alcohol, CH3OH): A liquid formed by catalytically combining carbon monoxide (CO) with hydrogen (H2) in a 1:2 ratio, under high temperature and pressure.
 Commercially it is typically made by steam reforming natural gas.
 Also formed in the destructive distillation of wood.

 Methanol: An alcohol that can be used as an alternative fuel or as a gasoline additive.
 It is less volatile than gasoline; when blended with gasoline it lowers the carbon monoxide emissions but increases hydrocarbon emissions.
 Used as pure fuel, its emissions are less ozone-forming than those from gasoline.
 Poisonous to humans and animals if ingested.

 Methoxychlor: Pesticide that causes adverse health effects in domestic water supplies and is toxic to freshwater and marine aquatic life.

 Methyl Orange Alkalinity: A measure of the total alkalinity in a water sample in which the color of methyl orange reflects the change in level.

 Methyl Tertiary Butyl Ether (MTBE): An ether manufactured by reacting methanol and isobutylene.
 The resulting ether has a high octane and low volatility.
 MTBE is a fuel oxygenate and is permitted in unleaded gasoline up to a level of 15 percent.
-It is one of the primary ingredients in reformulated gasolines.
-A clean burning oxygenate with high octane and low volatility added to unleaded gasoline to reduce carbon monoxide emissions.
+It is one of the primary ingredients in reformulated gasoline.
+A clean burning oxygenates with high octane and low volatility added to unleaded gasoline to reduce carbon monoxide emissions.

 Microbial Growth: The amplification or multiplication of microorganisms such as bacteria, algae, diatoms, plankton, and fungi.